DevDungeon/OAuth2-Login-Python-Flask-Example/README.rst

 ============================================
-Discord OAuth social login wit Flask Example
+Discord OAuth social login with Flask Example
 ============================================

 Simple example demonstrating how to use